kitallis/dotemacs/README.md

 - clojure-mode-extra-font-locking => *Better syntax highlighting for Clojure code*
 - aggressive-indent => *Indenting code as you type*
 - paredit => *Treats s-expressions as blocks for easier navigation/editing*
 - rainbow-delimiters => *Sets the same color for matching parentheses.
 Icing on the cake :)*

+## Contributing
+This configuration is kept simple and minimal on purpose.
+As such, I will not be accepting any PR's.
+It'd be better to simply clone/fork this repo and maintain your own configuration.

 ## Expand your horizon
  If you are looking to expand your emacs configuration, take a take a look at the